Extreme Rules (2018): Raw

 On the June 18 episode of Raw, Dolph Ziggler defeated Seth Rollins to win his sixth Intercontinental Championship after Drew McIntyre, Ziggler's tag team partner, distracted Rollins.
 The following week, Rollins won a rematch for the title by disqualification after McIntyre interfered on Ziggler's behalf.
 On July 2, a 30-minute Iron Man match between the two was scheduled for Extreme Rules.
-On the July 9 episode of Raw, McIntyre defeated Rollins, ensuring that McIntyre would be in Ziggler's corner during the match.
+On the July 9 episode, McIntyre defeated Rollins, ensuring that McIntyre would be in Ziggler's corner during the match.

 At Money in the Bank, Alexa Bliss won the women's Money in the Bank ladder match.
 Later in the night, she interrupted the Raw Women's Championship match between Ronda Rousey and champion Nia Jax, causing a disqualification, and cashed in her Money in the Bank contract to win the championship.
 The following night on Raw, Jax invoked her championship rematch clause for Extreme Rules.
 Rousey was also suspended for 30 days as she attacked Raw General Manager Kurt Angle, who was trying to break up the fight between Rousey and Bliss.
 On the July 2 episode of Raw, the match at Extreme Rules was made an Extreme Rules match, and Rousey stated her intentions to be in the front row for the match.

 On the June 4 episode of Raw, The B-Team (Bo Dallas and Curtis Axel) won a tag team battle royal to earn the right to face "Woken" Matt Hardy and Bray Wyatt for the Raw Tag Team Championship.
 On the June 25 episode of Raw, Axel defeated Hardy and the tag team title match was scheduled for Extreme Rules.